 Kal Naay Alder House

-Each unit in Kal Naay, Alder House has its own private bathroom with shower, as well as its own kitchenette.
-Residents can choose to cook for themselves or have two meals (a cold breakfast and hot dinner) served daily by staff from the commercial kitchen and enjoyed with fellow residents in the communal dining room and lounge.
+Each unit in Kal Naay Alder House has its own private bathroom with shower, as well as a kitchenette.
+Residents can choose to cook for themselves or have two meals (a cold breakfast and a hot dinner) served daily by staff from the commercial kitchen and enjoyed with fellow residents in the communal dining room and lounge.
 The suites also come with basic furnishings: chairs, a table, a couch and a bed.
 There are 19 units.
 Two suites are barrier-free for individuals with mobility issues.

 Kal Naay Alder House Supportive Housing

 Frequently Asked Questions

 Kal Naay Alder House Supportive Housing is a new purpose-built building and program that is two stories, and contains 19 self-contained units, including two no-barrier units, a commercial kitchen and dining hall, and a clinic office for visiting practitioners.
 We are staffed 24/7.

 Residents/Program Participants will be low-income individuals on Haida Gwaii, 19 years of age and over.
 Priority will be given to individuals who are homeless or at risk of becoming homeless.
 Residents will also benefit from the Program Support Workers and programming on site.
 Kal Naay Alder House Supportive Housing is designed to provide residents with secure, supported, permanent housing.
 Kal Naay Alder House Supportive Housing will also provide the opportunity to make connections with a comprehensive range of support services to facilitate the transition from a previous housing situation or homelessness into stable, supported, permanent housing.
 The support services are intended to assist the program participant in addressing and enhancing life skills, restoring the ability to maintain healthy, independent lives and eventually maintain a productive independent tenancy.

 Yes, there are two fully accessible, no-barrier units.

 This will be permanent housing and there is no length of stay for residents.
 Residents will be under a Program Agreement and have the support and assistance of staff should they wish to explore and transition onto other housing options.